 3D-printed limbs aim to solve this issue by reducing the financial burden.
 These newer devices are crafted efficiently and are incredibly economical than their intricate, bionic counterparts.
 Enabling the Future, a network with over two thousand 3D printers, produces artificial hands and arms, costing only £40.
 3D printing is a pathway to widespread accessibility.

 3D Model Ergonomics and Appearance

 Since 3D-printed limbs are digitally designed, they can be manufactured at scale to extremely tight tolerances.
 It’s also much easier to create prosthetics that accommodate all body types.
-Designs can be verified, inspected, and printed rapidly.
+3D designs can be verified, inspected, and 3d-printed rapidly.
 In fact, users can create new 3D schematics and share them in as little as 30 minutes.
 Testing new iterations and making adjustments is simple.

 Companies can also reduce excess bulk via 3D printing.
 What if a patient’s entire arm is missing?
 3D-printed replacements usually weigh less than other alternatives, and engineers can directly manage weight distribution along a new limb.
 These customizations grant the wearer added comfort while preserving anatomical symmetry.
 This does wonders for spinal alignment and posture.

 3D printing involves various types of plastics, which are easy to color using dyes and pigments.
 Printers can choose from endless color options to add personality to their prosthetics if desired.
 This has been helpful for younger wearers who prefer fun colors and modern designs.
 Jorge Zuniga, a biomechanics researcher at the University of Nebraska Omaha, found that children prefer toy-like designs.
 3D-printed offerings help younger patients integrate more easily with their peers.

 3D-Printing Success Stories and Facing Future Challenges